Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 To use the Gcodes, you will need some information on your Modbus RTU device.
 Generally, the best place for this is the device's datasheet.

 In the following sections, an XY-MD01 environment sensor, which measures temperature and humidity, is used as an example.
+See the picture at the beginning of this page for the wiring setup.
 You will need to know the Modbus device address, the register you need to read or write to, the values to write, and the Modbus function codes.
 This is the useful information from the [XY-MD01 sensor datasheet](https://www.hestore.hu/prod_getfile.php?id=18062){target=_blank}:

 Product Name: Modbus RTU RS485 SHT20 Temperature Humidity Transmitter Product Number: XY-MD01